Phase transition in random tensors with multiple independent spikes: Overlap Concentration with Moment Control

 In the proof of Theorem \ref{momentcontrol}, it will sometimes be desirable to work with the overlaps $R_{1,2}^-$ instead of the overlaps $R_{1,2} $ and vice versa.
-Lemma \ref{easybound} will allow us to replace $(R_{1,2} )^m$ by $(R_{1,2}^-)^m$ (or vice versa) using the identity $x = y + x-y$ and then controlling the extra terms by bounding the distance $|x-y|$.
-On the other hand, Lemma \ref{jthpower2} states that we can also control the moments of $R^-_{1,2}$ by the bounds on $R _{1,2}.$ \begin{lemma} For any $m\geq 1$,
+Lemma \ref{easybound} will allow us to replace $(R_{1,2} )^m$ by $(R_{1,2}^-)^m$ (or vice versa).
+On the other hand, Lemma \ref{jthpower2} states that we can also control the moments of $R^-_{1,2}$ by the bounds on $R _{1,2}.$